BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 The process of creating word embeddings involves training a model on a large corpus of text (e.g., Wikipedia or Google News).
 The corpus is preprocessed by tokenizing the text into words, removing stop words and punctuation and performing other text-cleaning tasks.
 Simpler embedding models like Word2Vec, GloVe, and FastText embed a word into exactly one vector.

 *Contextual embeddings* from models like BERT and GPT have pushed the boundaries further, allowing the meaning of a word to shift depending on its sentence-level context.
-This is important because the same word can have toatlly different meaning in different contexts (polysemy).
+This is important because the same word can have totally different meaning in different contexts (polysemy).
 See Fig. 6.14. with the example of the word "bank" which, depending on context, could mean a financial institution or a riverside.

 {width=50%}
 ![Fig. 6.14: Word Embeddings](images/Contextual_Word_Embeddings.png)